sselvamani/Learning/K8S/How to Install Kubernetes (k8s) on Ubuntu 20.04 .md

       192.168.1.102   k8s-node-1

-#Install COntainerd runtime  on all the hosts
+#Install Containerd runtime  on all the hosts

 Configure required modules
 First load two modules in the current running environment and configure them to load on boot